eXist-db/docker-existdb/README.md

 ---
 ## !!
 NOTICE !!

 This GitHub repository is only suitable for use with eXist-db 4.x.x.
 If you are using eXist-db 5.x.x, or newer then you should be aware that the Docker Image build process is now part of the eXist-db build itself, see: https://github.com/eXist-db/exist/tree/develop/exist-docker.
+You can find all images on [DockerHub](https://hub.docker.com/r/existdb/existdb/).

 ---